szczyglis-dev/ultimate-chain-parser/README.md

 ### Included configuration providers

-**ArrayConfig** - reads configuration from an array passed as a constructor argument
+**ArrayConfig** - reads configuration from a PHP array passed as a constructor argument

 **YamlConfig** - reads configuration from a YAML file (path to the file needs to be passed as a constructor argument)

 ### How to create your own configuration provider

-- implement interface `Szczyglis\ChainParser\Contract\ConfigInterface`
+- implement the interface `Szczyglis\ChainParser\Contract\ConfigInterface`
 - attach your config provider using the `setConfig()` method